 Appointment of Receiver.
-If an event of default occurs, and all of the outstanding notes under the Indenture have been declared due and payable, and if any judicial proceedings are commenced to enforce any right of the Trustee or of the registered owners under the Indenture or otherwise, then as a matter of right, the Trustee will be entitled to the appointment of a receiver for the trust estate.
+If an event of default occurs, and all of the outstanding notes under the Indenture have been declared due and payable, and if any judicial proceedings are commenced to enforce any right of the Trustee or of the registered owners under the Indenture or otherwise, then as a matter of right, the Trustee will be entitled to the appointment of a receiver for the trust estate created under the Indenture.

 Accelerated Maturity.
-If an event of default occurs and is continuing, the Trustee or the registered owners of a majority in aggregate principal amount of the notes then outstanding under the Indenture may declare the principal of all notes issued under the Indenture, and then outstanding, and the interest thereon, immediately due and payable.
+If an event of default occurs and is continuing, the Trustee (except with respect to a covenant default of the Issuer described in clause (c) above under "-Events of Default") or the registered owners of a majority in aggregate principal amount of the notes then outstanding under the Indenture may declare the principal of all notes issued under the Indenture, and then outstanding, and the interest thereon, immediately due and payable.
 Such declaration of acceleration may be rescinded before a judgment or decree for the payment of the money due has been obtained by the Trustee if a majority of the registered owners of the notes then outstanding provide written notice to the Issuer and the Trustee and (a) if the Issuer has paid or deposited with the Trustee amounts sufficient to pay all principal and interest due on all notes and all other amounts that would then be due under the Indenture upon such notes if the event of default giving rise to such acceleration had not occurred and all sums paid or advanced by the Trustee under the Indenture and the reasonable compensation, expenses, disbursements and advances of the Trustee, any Servicer, and their agents and counsel and (b) any other event of default has been cured or waived.

 Direction of Trustee.
-If an event of default occurs, the registered owners of a majority in aggregate principal amount of the notes then outstanding under the Indenture, upon indemnifying the Trustee for its fees and expenses, will have the right to direct and control the Trustee as to the method of taking any and all proceedings for any sale of any or all of the trust estate, or for the appointment of a receiver, if permitted by law, and may at any time cause any proceedings authorized by the terms of the Indenture to be discontinued or delayed.
+If an event of default occurs, the registered owners of a majority in aggregate principal amount of the notes then outstanding under the Indenture, upon indemnifying the Trustee for its fees and expenses, will have the right to direct and control the Trustee as to the method of taking any and all proceedings for any sale of any or all of the trust estate created under the Indenture, or for the appointment of a receiver, if permitted by law, and may at any time cause any proceedings authorized by the terms of the Indenture to be discontinued or delayed.